 Salt solution creates an environment that bacteria and fungus don’t thrive in.

-Making sure that you get regular acupuncture treatments through out the year for maintenance will help your body and it’s immune system to function optimally.
+Making sure that you get regular acupuncture treatments through out the year as a smart health strategy will help your body and it’s immune system to function optimally.

 The strongest medicine is preventative medicine!

 #smarthealth #alternativehealth #commoncold #naturalremedies #acupuncturenyc #immuneboost #sleepwell #IHANYC #acupuncturenyc #herbalremedy #sinus #holistichealth #DrOz #drmom #chinesemedicine #smartmedicine #healthtoday #prevention